by Cynthia M. Johnson, MA

-Autonomic dysreflexia (AD) is a dangerous rise in blood pressure in people with spinal cord injuries.
+Autonomic dysreflexia (AD) is a sudden rise in blood pressure in a person who has had a spinal cord injury.

-AD occurs more often in people who have spinal cord injuries at the level of T6 and above (upper back).
-It is also more common in people with recent spinal cord injuries.
+The risk of this problem is higher in people who have spinal cord injuries in the upper back.
+It is also more common in people with a recent spinal cord injury.

 National Institutes of Arthritis and Musculoskeletal and Skin Diseases

 Autonomic dysreflexia.
 The National Spinal Cord Injury Association website.
 Available at:

 Accessed January 26, 2021.

 Eckert MJ, Martin MJ.
 Trauma: Spinal Cord Injury.
 Surg Clin North Am.
 2017 Oct;97(5):1031-1045.

 Eldahan KC, Rabchevsky AG.
 Autonomic dysreflexia after spinal cord injury: systemic pathophysiology and methods of management.
 Auton Neurosci.
 2017; S1566-0702(17)30113-3

 Management of chronic spinal cord injury.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/management/management-of-chronic-spinal-cord-injury.
 Accessed January 25, 2021.

 Last reviewed December 2020 by EBSCO Medical Review Board Rimas Lukas, MD